kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

-In the **Enter Query Sequence** section, input the RefSeq sequence ID from above: NC_002978.6.
+In the **Enter Query Sequence** section, paste the NCBI Reference Sequence from earlier.
 In the **Choose Search Set** area, choose Drosophila melanogaster - WGS.
 Then click BLAST.

 <p align="center">
 <kbd>